 - Write your proposal in clear, plain language using non-technical terms.
 Avoid jargon and acronyms.

 - While you should feel welcome to write in the first person, do not use this space to write a detailed autobiography.
-If there are autobiographical details which you believe are relevant to your research you should provide those details in your personal history statement, and then reference your personal history statement in your research statement.
+If there are autobiographical details which you believe are relevant to your research you should provide those details in your equity and diversity statement, and then reference your equity and diversity statement in your research statement.

 - If you have worked prior to applying to graduate school, you may wish to describe what you learned from this employment that can relate to your proposed research project and your overall success in the graduate program.